voltade/os/README.md

 bun --cwd packages/platform dev
 ```

-This serves an `/environment` endpoint which tells ArgoCD to create a  database ("environment database") which corresponds to the row inserted.
+This serves an `/environment` endpoint which tells ArgoCD to create a CNPG cluster corresponding to the row inserted, which has one database (the "environment database").
 ## Apply the core schema to the environment database and seed it

 ```bash